-Inter-annual and seasonal trends of vegetation condition in the Upper Blue Nile (Abay) basin: Dual scale time series analysis
+1 Inter-annual and seasonal trends of vegetation condition in the Upper Blue Nile (Abay)

+2 basin: Dual scale time series analysis
-4 E. Teferi1\, S. Uhlenbrook, W. Bewket

-Addis Ababa University, Center for Environment and Development Studies, P.O.
-Box 2176, Addis

-6 Ababa, Ethiopia

-7 UNESCO-IHE Institute for Water Education, P.O.
-Box 3015, 2601 DA Delft, The Netherlands

-8 Delft University of Technology, Water Resources Section, P.O.
-Box 5048, GA Delft, The Netherlands

-9 Addis Ababa University, Department of Geography and Environmental Studies, P.O.
-Box 2176, Addis

-10 Ababa, Ethiopia
+- 4 E. Teferi 1\, S. Uhlenbrook, W. Bewket - Addis Ababa University, Center for Environment and Development Studies, P.O.
+Box 2176, Addis - 6 Ababa, Ethiopia - 7 UNESCO-IHE Institute for Water Education, P.O.
+Box 3015, 2601 DA Delft, The Netherlands - 8 Delft University of Technology, Water Resources Section, P.O.
+Box 5048, GA Delft, The Netherlands - 9 Addis Ababa University, Department of Geography and Environmental Studies, P.O.
+Box 2176, Addis - 10 Ababa, Ethiopia

-12 Abstract
+Abstract

-A long-term decline in ecosystem functioning and productivity, often called land degradation, is 13 a serious environmental and development challenge to Ethiopia that needs to be understood so as 14 to develop sustainable land use strategies.
-This study examines inter-annual and seasonal trends 15 16 of vegetation cover in the Upper Blue Nile (UBN) or Abbay basin.
-Advanced Very High Resolution Radiometer (AVHRR) based Global Inventory, Monitoring, and Modelling Studies 17 (GIMMS) Normalized Difference Vegetation Index (NDVI) was used for long-term vegetation 18 trend analysis at low spatial resolution.
-Moderate-resolution Imaging Spectroradiometer 19 (MODIS) NDVI data (MOD13Q1) was used for medium scale vegetation trend analysis.
-20 Harmonic analyses and non-parametric trend tests were applied to both GIMMS NDVI (1981-21 22 2006) and MODIS NDVI (2001-2011) data sets.
-Based on a robust trend estimator (Theil-Sen slope) most part of the UBN (~77%) showed a positive trend in monthly GIMMS NDVI with a 23 mean rate of 0.0015 NDVI units (3.77% yr-1), out of which 41.15% of the basin depicted 24 significant increases (p < 0.05) with a mean rate of 0.0023 NDVI units (5.59% yr-1) during the 25 period.
-However, the MODIS-based vegetation trend analysis revealed that about 36% of the 26 UBN shows a significantly decreasing trend (p < 0.05) over the period 2001-2011 at an average 27 rate of 0.0768 NDVI yr-1.
-This indicates that the greening trend of vegetation condition was 28 followed by browning trend since the mid-2000s in the basin, which requires the attention of 29 land users and decision makers.
-Seasonal trend analysis was found to be very useful in 30 identifying changes in vegetation condition that could be masked if only inter-annual vegetation 31 trend analysis was performed.
-Over half (60%) of the Abay basin were found to exhibit 32 significant trends in seasonality over the 25 years period (1982-2006).
-About 17% and 16% of 33 the significant trends consisted of areas experiencing a uniform increase in NDVI throughout the 34 year and extended growing season, respectively.
-These areas were found primarily in shrubland 35 and woodland regions.
-The MODIS-based trend analysis revealed trends that were mainly linked 36 to human activities.
-This study concludes that integrated analysis of inter-annual and intra-annual 37 trends based on GIMMS and MODIS enables a more robust identification of changes invegetation condition.
+A long-term decline in ecosystem functioning and productivity, often called land degradation, is a serious environmental challenge to Ethiopia that needs to be understood so as to develop sustainable land use strategies.
+This study examines inter-annual and seasonal trends of vegetation cover in the Upper Blue Nile (UBN) or Abbay basin.
+Advanced Very High Resolution Radiometer (AVHRR)-based Global Inventory, Monitoring, and Modelling Studies (GIMMS) Normalized Difference Vegetation Index (NDVI) was used for long-term vegetation trend analysis at low spatial resolution.
+Moderate-resolution Imaging Spectroradiometer (MODIS) NDVI data (MOD13Q1) was used for medium scale vegetation trend analysis.
+Harmonic analyses and non-parametric trend tests were applied to both GIMMS NDVI (1981-2006) and MODIS NDVI (2001-2011) data sets.
+Based on a robust trend estimator (Theil-Sen slope) most part of the UBN (~77%) showed a positive trend in monthly GIMMS NDVI with a mean rate of 0.0015 NDVI units (3.77% yr-1), out of which 41.15% of the basin depicted significant increases (p < 0.05) with a mean rate of 0.0023 NDVI units (5.59% yr-1) during the period.
+However, the MODIS-based vegetation trend analysis revealed that about 36% of the UBN showed a significant decreasing trend (p < 0.05) over the period 2001-2011 at an average rate of 0.0768 NDVI yr-1.
+This indicates that the greening trend of the vegetation condition was followed by decreasing trend since the mid-2000s in the basin, which requires the attention of land users and decision makers.
+Seasonal trend analysis was found to be very useful to identify changes in vegetation condition that could be masked if only inter-annual vegetation trend analysis was performed.
+Over half (60%) of the Abay basin were found to exhibit significant trends in seasonality over the 25 years period (1982-2006).
+About 17% and 16% of the significant trends consisted of areas experiencing a uniform increase in NDVI throughout the year and extended growing season, respectively.
+These areas were found primarily in shrubland and woodland regions.
+The study demonstrated that integrated analysis of inter-annual and intra-